Grat10borg/grat.gay/public/txt/site-updates.md

+- 2024-04-14 Mother1brain is now using Deploy-To-Neocities!.. hopefully this upload to neociti-

 - 2024-04-13 images are now sorted newest to oldest.

 - 2024-04-11 added image lightbox (click on an image to see it)